16 March 2009

 Calabrians work in all industries from agriculture to technology from Cosenza to Milano and beyond (even in the CIA!), so let me begin by painting the picture of the small group of old-fashioned Calabrians I’ll be drawing from in formulating my answer:

-I live in a hilltop village of about 350 people, most of which are probably over the age of 65.
+I live in a hilltop village of about 350 people, most of whom are probably over the age of 65.
 The houses are built on top of one another, more or less, as space used to be limited; the village used to hold as many as 12,000 people.

 On the sides of the hill leading up the village, there are many plots of land, most of which are still used as garden spaces or places to keep animals.